Installation¶

 Configuration¶

-ISF works best with a dask server for parallel computing.
-We provide default scripts to launch a dask server and workers that should work on most systems.
+ISF works best with a dask server for parallel computing, and all compute-intensive workflows in ISF work with a client for distributed computing.
+We provide default scripts to launch a dask server and workers that should work on most systems:

 pixi run launch_dask_server